msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Requires PHP: 5.6
 Stable tag: 5.0.0-beta

 This plugin allows customers with a Portuguese bank account to pay WooCommerce orders using using Multibanco (Pag.
-Serviços), MB WAY, Credit Card and Payshop through IfthenPay’s payment gateway.
+Serviços), MB WAY, Credit card and Payshop through IfthenPay’s payment gateway.

 == Description ==

 “Pagamento de Serviços” (payment of services) on Multibanco (Portuguese ATM network), or Home Banking services, is the most popular way to pay for services and (online) purchases in Portugal.
 Portuguese consumers trust the “Multibanco” system more than any other.
 This plugin will allow you to generate a payment Reference the customer can then use to pay for his WooCommerce order, through an ATM or Home Banking service.

-The MB WAY (using the customer mobile phone number), Credit or Debit Card and CTT Payshop payment methods are also available.
+The MB WAY (using the customer mobile phone number), Credit or debit card and CTT Payshop payment methods are also available.

 This is the official [IfthenPay](https://ifthenpay.com) plugin, and a contract with this company is required.
 Technical support is provided by [Webdados](https://www.webdados.pt).